Generic Name: cetuximab (se-TUX-i-mab)

 Changes in fingernails or toenails; constipation; diarrhea; dry mouth; dry skin; hair loss; headache; indigestion; joint pain; loss of appetite; mild acne; mild sore throat; nausea; stomach upset; taste changes; tiredness; trouble sleeping; vomiting; weakness; weight loss.

-Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest; swelling of the mouth, face, lips, or tongue; unusual hoarseness); bone pain; burning, numbness, or tingling; chest, jaw, or arm pain; confusion; coughing up blood; decreased urination; eye or eyelid pain, redness, swelling, or irritation; fainting; fever, chills, or persistent sore throat; mental or mood changes (eg, anxiety, depression); moderate to severe skin changes (eg, blistered, cracking, peeling, swollen, or painful skin; moderate to severe redness or itching; oozing of the skin); muscle pain, weakness, or cramping; new or worsening lung or breathing problems (eg, cough, shortness of breath); pain, redness, or swelling at the injection site or near the nailbed; severe headache; severe or persistent acne; sores on the lips or in the mouth; stiff neck; sudden, severe nausea or vomiting; swelling of the hands, legs, or feet; symptoms of low blood magnesium levels (eg, irregular heartbeat; muscle aches or spasms; seizures; sluggishness; tremor; unusual loss of appetite, nausea, vomiting, or weakness); unusual sweating; very dry mouth or eyes.
+Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest; swelling of the mouth, face, lips, or tongue; unusual hoarseness); bone pain; burning, numbness, or tingling; chest, jaw, or arm pain; confusion; coughing up blood; decreased urination; eye or eyelid pain, redness, swelling, or irritation; fainting; fever, chills, or persistent sore throat; mental or mood changes (eg, anxiety, depression); moderate to severe skin changes (eg, cracking or painful skin, moderate to severe itching, oozing of the skin); muscle pain, weakness, or cramping; new or worsening lung or breathing problems (eg, cough, shortness of breath); pain, redness, or swelling at the injection site or near the nailbed; severe headache; severe or persistent acne; sores on the lips or in the mouth; stiff neck; sudden, severe nausea or vomiting; swelling of the hands, legs, or feet; symptoms of low blood magnesium levels (eg, irregular heartbeat; muscle aches or spasms; seizures; sluggishness; tremor; unusual loss of appetite, nausea, vomiting, or weakness); unusual sweating; very dry mouth or eyes.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.